Zambia’s National Policy that governs GENETICALLY MODIFIED ORGANISMS (

 If the revision is approved by Cabinet, it will result in the complete change in Zambia’s legal framework on GMOs.
-The new draft positions GMOs and the technologies used to engineer them, as being nationally and globally accepted.
+The new draft positions GMOs and the contentious technologies used to make them, as nationally and globally accepted.
 This is NOT THE CASE.

-GMOs are a highly contentious issue around the world - and put much at risk.
+GMOs are a highly controversial issue around the world - and come with high risks.

 current policy of 2003 puts safety first.

 Especially related to food and farming, the policy PROTECTS farmers, consumers and the economy.
 It:

 safeguards local farmer markets from food dumping and undercutting prices